Experienced New York Defense Attorneys Combat Charges of Robbery

 Common issues related to defending robbery charges

-Tacopina & Seigel understands how to handle the following issues related to robbery defense cases:
+Tacopina, Seigel & DeOreo understands how to handle the following issues related to robbery defense cases:

 - Pleading requirements: The prosecutor must plead and prove all of the elements of the degree of robbery with which the defendant is charged.
 Set forth below are the degrees of robbery and their elements: